garris/BackstopJS/README.md

 ]
 // captures all li children of the .aListOfStuff node
 ```
-(Default behavior) If you want very explicit controll of what you capture then you can disable `selectorExpansion` and explictly select what you want...
+(Default behavior) If you want very explicit control of what you capture then you can disable `selectorExpansion` and explicitly select what you want...

 ```
 scenarios: [
   {
     "selectors": [
-      ".aListOfStuff li:nth-of-type(1)"
-      ".aListOfStuff li:nth-of-type(2)"
-      ".aListOfStuff li:nth-of-type(3)"
+      ".aListOfStuff li"
-    ],
     "selectorExpansion": false
   }
 ]